MAnalytics/mywebTemplate/content/project/internal-project2/index.md

 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "A framework for simulating different types of space-time patterns of a geographical process"
+summary = "A framework for simulating different kinds of space-time patterns of a geographical process"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`